Chicken Egg Color Chart by Breed | Complete Guide

 Can a Chicken Egg Color Change Over Time?

 If you think that chicken egg colors change over time, the color of the egg doesn’t change over time.
-Hen lay almost the same color egg from start to death.
+Hen lays almost the same color egg from start to end.

-However, there are a few things that might make the color look a little different.
-As chickens get older, their eggshells might get lighter or thinner, which can make the color seem faded.
+However, a few things might make the color look a little different.
+As chickens age, their eggshells might get lighter or thinner, making the color seem faded.

 Also, sometimes things like a change in the chicken’s diet, or if a chicken isn’t feeling well, might slightly alter the shade of the egg color.
-But the actual color type—like brown, blue, or white—doesn’t change.
+But the color type, like brown, blue, or white, doesn’t change.

-Egg color is mainly determined by the chicken’s breed and its genes, just like your eye color.
+Egg color is mainly determined by the chicken’s breed and genes, like your eye color.
 It doesn’t change.

 How to Build Your Perfect Egg-Laying Flock?